Maggie's Private Studio FAQ's

 - Q: Are there expenses other than the lessons and instrument?

-- 1 to 4 books within the first year
+- up to 4 books within the first year and intermittently after that

 - a metronome